Screamers (1995 film): Plot

 In the year 2078, the planet Sirius 6B, once a thriving mining hub, has been reduced to a toxic wasteland by a war between the mining company the New Economic Block (N.E.B.) and "The Alliance", a group of former mining and science personnel.
 A fragile stalemate is in effect between the two exhausted, poorly-supplied, and undermanned armies.
 The vast empty areas between the two sides are patrolled by Autonomous Mobile Swords (AMS)—AI-powered robots developed by Alliance scientists.
 Nicknamed "Screamers" after their signature high-pitched noise, they target creatures with a heartbeat.
 Alliance soldiers wear "tabs" that disguise their heartbeats, rendering them invisible to the machines.

 An N.E.B. soldier carrying a message to the Alliance compound is killed by screamers.
 The message guarantees safe passage through N.E.B. territory to discuss a truce.
 Alliance commanding officer Joe Hendricksson reports this development to his Earth-based superiors, but is told to disregard it as peace negotiations are already underway on Earth.
 Private "Ace" Jefferson, the only survivor of a crash of a transport newly arrived from Earth, rebuts this claim.
 Hendricksson is not surprised; he has long suspected that both sides have simply written off Sirius 6B and abandoned their armies.

-Deciding the truce is their only chance of survival, Hendricksson, accompanied by Jefferson, sets out to meet the N.E.B. commander.
+Deciding that the truce is their only chance of survival, Hendricksson, accompanied by Jefferson, sets out to meet the N.E.B. commander.
 While traveling through a ruined city they come upon David, a young boy clutching a teddy bear.
 Unwilling to abandon a defenseless civilian, they bring him along.
 The following night, they are attacked by a new "Type 1" screamer model immune to the tabs, alarming Hendricksson.

 As the group nears the N.E.B. compound, two enemy soldiers, Becker and Ross, open fire on David, who explodes in a shower of bolts and gears.
-Alliance men are shocked to learn he was a "Type 3" screamer.
+Alliance men are shocked to learn that he was a "Type 3" screamer.
 Most of the N.E.B. contingent has been wiped out by another "David" screamer that a patrol unwittingly brought into the base.
 Becker, Ross, and a black marketeer named Jessica are the only survivors.